ArtSabintsev/Guitar/README.md

 ## Project Status

-This project is currently a work in progress.
+This a project is currently a work in progress.
 Contributions by the community are highly encouraged.

 ### Roadmap to 1.0.0 (Alphabetical Order)
 - [x] Carthage Support